pinco227/digicreche/TEST.md

     > Javascript has been validated during building process by **VSCode** extension **[ESLint](https://eslint.org/)** and by NPM Vue ESLint. **No errors or issues** :heavy_check_mark:.
   - ### Python :heavy_check_mark:
     > Python has been validated during building process by **VSCode** integrated extensions **[Pylint](https://www.pylint.org/)** and **[Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance)**, which are in compliance with PEP8 style guide. **No errors or issues**.

+## Further Testing
+  - ### Overflow :heavy_check_mark:
+    > Every page was tested for overflow by using the [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB) chrome extension to highlight the elements margins. **No issues found**.